Lukkah123/NotifyBackend/README.md

 ```
 NOTE:
 Replace the number 5555 with the port your PostgreSql database is running on and myDatabase with
 the name of your local database that you created in step 2.
+Enter the password and username
+chosen during the installation.

 The application is now connected to your local PostgreSql database.